Google PPC Advertising: A Comprehensive Guide to Maximizing Your Online Presence

 2. Setting Clear Objectives

-Having specific goals will guide your campaign structure and performance measurement.
+Ultimately, having clearly defined goals will guide both campaign structure and performance measurement.

 3. Conducting Keyword Research